arun918kumar/spring_kafka_example1/README.md

 - To send post data to the system, use the Post Data Producer component.
 The component accepts post data in JSON format.
 - To consume post data from the system, use either Post Data Consumer 1 or Post Data Consumer 2.
 Post Data Consumer 1 persists post data to a relational database, while Post Data Consumer 2 persists post data to a document database.
+- To use the post data consumer 2 make sure to replace the actual firebase api key in application.yaml.

 ## Setup Instructions